When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 How much does the Giant FastRoad E+ EX Pro weigh?

-The Giant Sync Drive Pro motor is silky smooth, quiet and provides an impressive level of assist which belies its 250w continuous power output.
+The Giant Sync Drive Pro motor is silky smooth, and quiet and provides an impressive level of assistance which belies its 250w continuous power output.

 When you’re spending this much on an electric bike you want to be sure you are getting the best components for the price.
-The EX Pro benefits from some top quality Shimano components including a Tiagra 10-speed shifter paired up with an excellent GRX long-cage clutched rear derailleur.
-There is also every extra you will ever need on a bike including full mudgaurds, pannier rack, lights and kickstand.
+The EX Pro benefits from some top-quality Shimano components including a Tiagra 10-speed shifter paired up with an excellent GRX long-cage clutched rear derailleur.
+There is also every extra you will ever need on a bike including full mudguards, a pannier rack, lights and a kickstand.

-Shimano MT-200 hydraulic brakes are fairly entry-level and I would have expected to see slightly higher spec brakes at this price point.
-However for the average rider these brakes are more than suitable – my own electric bike uses these brakes and they have never let me down, bearing in mind I weigh 17.5 stone and have lots of -15% descents near where I live.
+Shimano MT-200 hydraulic brakes are fairly entry-level and I would have expected to see slightly higher-spec brakes at this price point.
+However for the average rider these brakes are more than suitable – my electric bike uses these brakes and they have never let me down, bearing in mind I weigh 17.5 stone and have lots of -15% descents near where I live.

 Wheels and tyres

-Giant have used their tough EX-2 tubeless-ready rims with Performance Tracker thru-axle road hubs with sealed bearings – these rims are 27.5″ (as opposed to the normal 28″ / 700c) and are designed to cope better with the rigours of off-road riding.
-Paired with the Kenda Kwick Seven.5 high volume tyres the FastRoad EX Pro will be able to tackle gravel, canal paths and forest trails with relative ease.
+Giant has used their tough EX-2 tubeless-ready rims with Performance Tracker thru-axle road hubs with sealed bearings – these rims are 27.5″ (as opposed to the normal 28″ / 700c) and are designed to cope better with the rigours of off-road riding.
+Paired with the Kenda Kwick Seven.5 high-volume tyres the FastRoad EX Pro will be able to tackle gravel, canal paths and forest trails with relative ease.